Lewes Bonfire Night Celebrations : The Glorious Fifth : Wednesday 5th November 2014 : Huzzah!

 Input from the Lewes Bonfire Council, Authorities and Emergency services exists simply for the safety of the public due to the sheer numbers that turn up to watch, all the Lewes bonfire societies have a close but at times, a strained and antidisestablishmentarianistic working relationship with the Authorities and Services to ensure that the Lewes Bonfire Night Celebrations on the Fifth goes off with a bang ! and always will, more than Guy Fawkes achieved!

-Sectarianism does not exist in the Lewes Bonfire Night Celebrations today, despite what you may read, hear or see from the media clowns or internet trolls.
+Sectarianism tradition does not exist in the Lewes Bonfire Night Celebrations today and never did as such, despite what you may read, hear or see from the media clowns or internet trolls.
 Ha, I hear you say “What About No Popery?”
 Popery was a catholic regime not a religion.
-Look it up.
+Look it up and then look up Nazism.

 On the Lewes war memorial there are recorded approximately 235 names of the fallen during World War I and approximately 129 names that fell during World War II.
 Everybody today who lives in Lewes and walks about unhindered owes a debt to all those brave young brothers, sons, husbands and fathers, they will be remembered and honoured by all the Lewes Bonfire Societys at some point during the evening.

-And yes, representations of recent figures or events will be blown up in Lewes, this is done to highlight a problem or a grievance that the common man has with the powers to be, sometimes it is actually a person, but that person/s would have had to have done something really distasteful like trying to stop the Lewes Bonfire Night Celebrations, leaking out the contents of a Tableau or misbehaving in a anti social manner.
+And yes, representations of recent figures or events will be blown up in Lewes, this is done to highlight a problem or a grievance that the common man has with the powers to be, sometimes it is actually a person, but that person/s would have had to have done something really distasteful like trying to restrict the freedom of speech, the Lewes Bonfire Night Celebrations, leaking out the contents of a Tableau or misbehaving in a anti social manner.

-No one will get hurt (except for their ego), nor is it the intention of anyone in any Bonfire Society to hurt anybody on Wednesday 5th November 2014, if the freedom of speech is curtailed as in the Prism Program, then we will be on a slippery road back to 1605, and when we get there you can be sure that the 20/36 barrels of gunpowder will be replaced with something more akin to 20/36 nuclear warheads!, Religion, Politics, Money or The Bomb, Has man actually matured enough to be responsible for those yet?
+No one will get hurt (except for their ego), nor is it the intention of anyone in any Bonfire Society to hurt anybody on Wednesday 5th November 2014, if the freedom of speech is curtailed as in the Prism Program, then we will be on a slippery road back to 1605, and when we get there you can be sure that the 20/36 barrels of gunpowder will be replaced with something more akin to 20/36 nuclear warheads!, Religion, Politics, Oil, Money or The Bomb, Have we actually matured enough to be responsible for any of those yet?

 Also if you do not like my website or my views, just hit the X button on the top right corner of your screen and then p&^S off . .
 Simples ! .
-Do not throw your toys out of the pram after you have spent loads of time looking at all the pages, and finding something you do not like !
+You have a freedom of choice to do so and please do not throw your toys out of the pram either, after you have spent loads of time looking at all of my pages, and finding something you do not like !
 Read About Me Here

 Within the pages of this Lewes Bonfire Celebrations website you will find a wealth of information, history and theories.
 I have tried to be as accurate as my knowledge allows me to be.